jeremyjosol/coffee-beans/README.md

 <img src='./src/img/coffee-beans-cards.jpg'>

-> Each card will display an effect when hovered over, indicative of clickability.
+> Each card will display a minimalistic glow and pointer effect when hovered over, indicative of clickability.

 <img src='./src/img/coffee-beans-details.jpg'>